Fine-grained Defocus Blur Control for Generative Image Models

 Ours vs SDXL result

-Qualitative Comparisons with Camera Settings as Tokens
+Comparisons with Camera Settings as Tokens

 Ours vs SDXL result